Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Commander Pirx

-Looking to feast your eyes on 'Commander Pirx' on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or view the Margus Paju-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.
+Can’t wait to see 'Commander Pirx' from the comfort of your living room?
+Tracking down a streaming service to buy, rent, download, or watch the Margus Paju-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Commander Pirx' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Commander Pirx' right now, here are some finer points about the Nafta flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Commander Pirx' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Commander Pirx' right now, here are some particulars about the Nafta flick.

-What, so now you want to know what the movie's about?
+Let’s set the scene for you...
 Here's the plot: "The psychological thriller based on Stanislaw Lem’s work unravels in the present day or in the very near future.
 Western society is tired of the military ‘peace missions’ into conflict regions of third world countries.
 Too much blood and resources have flown into foreign desert sand.
 The one way out – both ethically and materially – is to replace human soldiers with robots.
 Artificial intelligence, which is not influenced by fear or vengeance, would make more rational decisions on the battlefield than humans.
 It would not need training, sleep or food.
 It could continue functioning even when it is severely injured and the casualties among the ‘machines’ would leave the public unmoved." .